phil-maynard/PowerAutomate-TravelPerk-CustomConnector/README.md

 This is a basic Power Automate connector to provide Oauth conenction to a test Travel Perk integration with **Sandbox** environments.

+This connector is only for testing purposes, is not fully tested, and only contains the basic information to get going.

 The connector was created from the Travel Perk Postman colelction:

 - https://developers.travelperk.com/docs/postman-collection